-Alternative forms of surgical management include use of man-made implants.
+Alternative forms of non-surgical and surgical management consist of injections of man-made substances to improve tissue volume (such as hyaluronic acid, polylactic acid, etc.), use of man-made implants, or other surgical procedures that transfer fat from the body.
 Risks and potential complications are associated with alternative forms of treatment.